About-France.com Online French Grammar - Modal verbs

 While this is a clear and concise definition, it is an unsatisfactory definition which does not even fully account for all modal verbs in English.
 As far as French linguistics are concerned, it is often said that French does not have modal verbs.

-Whether or not this is the case is a matter of theory, not scientific fact, and will always be a good subject for academic argument among linguists; but for the purposes of this grammar, we will consider that French does have modal verbs.
+Whether or not this is the case is a matter of opinion, not fact, and will always be a good subject for academic argument among linguists; in recent years, and by assimilation with English and other languages, the expression "verbes modaux" is increasingly used.

 Comparing modal verbs in English and French